rasmusbrottwitt/coronavirus/README.md

 ></iframe>

-It is seen that the casualties caused by the virus exploded suddenly in the US, and that the US clearly is on the red curve.
-In comparison is countries as Canada currently staying at the green curve.
-The dashed vertical lines indicates the lockdown date for each country.
-We see a huge different between Denmark and Canada that makes national lockdown before any deaths has arise, and clearly are on the green curve, compared to US, UK, and Italy which all made national lochdown pretty late when above 300 deaths had happened and clearly are on the red curve.
-Especially the United States seem to have exploded in number of casualties.
+It is seen that the casualties caused by the virus exploded suddenly in the US, and that the US clearly is on the red curve from the before mentioned New York Times visual.
+In comparison, countries as Canada and Denmark currently stay close to the blue curve.
+The dashed vertical lines indicate the lockdown date for each country.

+A quick glanse at the visual shows a trend in timing of lockdowns and the consequences here off: if lockdown happens early, fewer casuslaties occur.
+This matches well with the recommendations from WHO and epidemology experts.

-By comparing time from first death in a country to time of lock down, we see a clear picture.
-Denmark and Canada which both made national lockdown before first death has a much flatter curve.
-Below is the logaritm of the deaths used to easy the comparisson between the countries.
+By comparing time from first death in a country to time of lockdown, this picture is even clearer.
+Denmark and Canada, who both made national lockdown before first death, has a much flatter curve than those who waited.
+Below is a logarithmic weighted plot comparing casualty numbers of different countries.

 <iframe
         src="Charts/webpage007.html"